ezra-bible-app/ezra-bible-app/DESIGN.md

 ### Events

-To decouple different parts of the front end it is strongly encourage to emit events that the other components or controllers can react to if they are subscribed.
-For this Pub/Sub pattern is implemented in `eventController`.
-All possible events should be documented in `app/frontend/event_types.js` to help with code completions inside IDE.
+To decouple different parts of the frontend it is strongly recommended to emit events that other components or controllers can react to if they are subscribed.
+This [Pub/Sub pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) is implemented in `eventController`.
+All events must be documented in `app/frontend/event_types.js` to help with code completions inside the IDE.

 ### Sequelize Models